Doug

 Doug is much in demand as a keynote speaker, drawing on a vast array of behind the scenes stories from his life in journalism -- tales that include a rare, lengthy interview with Lana Peters, daughter of Joseph Stalin; standing at the shoulder of a celebrated surgeon as he transplanted a liver; sharing volatile living quarters with football star Lyle Alzado; going backstage with Chris Farley at Saturday Night Live; interviewing the U.S. intelligence officer who discovered Adolf Hitler’s will at the bottom of a dry well outside Munich; and many more.

-In recent years Doug has served as a moderator or interviewer at numerous book launch events and panel discussions, including a June 2018 panel at the Madison Reunion in which he interviewed the distinguished travel journalists Tim Cahill and Peter Greenberg.
+In recent years Doug has served as a moderator or interviewer at hundreds of book launch events and panel discussions, including at the Madison Reunion in which he interviewed the distinguished travel journalists Tim Cahill and Peter Greenberg.

 AWARDS & ACCOLADES

-2017 Gold Award (first place) in the Milwaukee Press Club Excellence in Wisconsin Journalism competition for his weekly Madison Magazine blog.
+Regularly recognized by the Milwaukee Press Club Excellence in Wisconsin Journalism competition for his Madison Magazine blog as “Best Digital Columnist.”

 Finalist in the national 2017 City and Regional Magazine Awards best profile competition for his Madison Magazine article, “The Real Mike Koval.”